-Be Curious as the Cat
+Be as Curious as the Cat

 Despite planting a seed of reluctance in me early that bright African afternoon, I steeled myself as I walked to my car, hopped in and drove down the sandy track to the campsite.
-There, I went about my practiced routine… I scanned the area for hazards – dangerous game tracks, burrows or long grass hiding any critters, snakes – then folded out my solar panel to charge flat batteries, set up my tent, refuelled the car and prepared my camera equipment for an afternoon game drive.
+There, I went about my practiced routine… I scanned the area for hazards – dangerous game tracks, burrows or long grass hiding any critters, snakes – then folded out my solar panel to charge flat batteries, set up my tent, refueled the car and prepared my camera equipment for an afternoon game drive.

 Curiosity about how two lions could bring an elephant down quickly got the better of me though, so I inhaled a late lunch and sent my truck back along the rutted riverside path toward this fearsome pair.
-I’d been in Africa for 9 months, having completed my 3-month Nature Guide assessment in South Africa and thereafter hitching rides north on crammed local transport through Mozambique, Malawi and Tanzania.
-After summiting Mount Kilimanjaro, going on paid safari and relaxing on the pure white sand beaches of Zanzibar with friends, I realised the only way I would see animals without paying for another safari would be to self-drive Africa… So I flew to Namibia, searched for and bought my truck and, with a map I found in a rolled-over rental outside town (I forgot to buy one), made a plan to tour Africa for however long I could afford to stay.
+I’d been in Africa for 9 months, having completed my 3-month Nature Guide assessment in South Africa and thereafter hitching rides north on crammed local transport through Mozambique, Malawi, and Tanzania.
+After summiting Mount Kilimanjaro, going on paid safari and relaxing on the pure white sand beaches of Zanzibar with friends, I realized the only way I would see animals without paying for another safari would be to self-drive Africa… So I flew to Namibia, searched for and bought my truck and, with a map I found in a rolled-over rental outside town (I forgot to buy one), made a plan to tour Africa for however long I could afford to stay.

-Starting from Swakopmund, I planned to cover first southern then northern Namibia, crossing into Botswana, Zimbabwe, Zambia, Lesotho, Swaziland and anywhere else my heart desired.
-My first 3 weeks of self-driving in Namibia I camped in places where dangerous game could not come near me.
+Starting from Swakopmund, I planned to cover first southern, then northern Namibia, crossing into Botswana, Zimbabwe, Zambia, Lesotho, Swaziland and anywhere else my heart desired.
+My first 3 weeks of self-driving in Namibia I camped in places where the dangerous game could not come near me.
 The moment I crossed into Botswana, however, everything changed.
 Fenced camps there are virtually unknown – and this particular night, with lions and their elephant kill nearby, was to be my first.

-As I rounded the corner of track to where I thought the lions would be, I was greeted by vultures weighing down every tree limb for 200 metres around me.
+As I rounded the corner of a track to where I thought the lions would be, I was greeted by vultures weighing down every tree limb for 200 meters around me.
 They were here, somewhere.
 There, to my 3 o’clock, was an almost-fully-grown, party decayed elephant bull, brought to its untimely demise by what must surely be two goliath lions.
 I drove around for another 20 minutes before I found one of them – a blonde-maned, scarred and almost-toothless old male.
-Of all his teeth he only had his 4 canines left; and those could barely be considered weapons.
+Of all his teeth he only had his 4 canines left, and those could barely be considered weapons.
 But, this aging bully and his brother were obviously so well trained in the arts of war that they knew how to subdue an animal 20 times their combined weight!
 I watched him panting in the shade of a mopane thicket for over an hour as the sun neared the horizon – he looked like he wasn’t going to move any time soon, either, and why would he!?
 Dinner was sorted for days!
 So as I left to return to camp at sunset, I knew, for now, where at least one of them was.